martin-p-bauer/2018_JWP/Part2.md

 > should be linked to general interoperability discussion, e.g. in Problem Description - so interoperability is a very important aspects, we focus on semantic interoperability

 In a such environment and use case, it mandatory to address security and privacy by design since we are dealing with eHealth and personal safety highly critical data and applications.
-It is also mandatory to address interoperability at multiple levels and in particular at data, device and semantic level.
+It is also mandatory to address interoperability at multiple levels (data, device, network, syntactic and semantic).
+We are here in particular focussing on data, and semantic/informational level, i.e. on semantic interoperability.

 First of all and concerning data and informational levels, interoperability management is mandatory since:
 *	Heterogeneity of measures has to be masked, at least at application level,